 - Business address for £96 a year

-All mail and communications that are received at these addresses are forwarded, scanned and emailed to you.
+All mail and communications that are received are forwarded, scanned and emailed to you.
 So even if you’re not around, you won’t miss anything important in your inbox.

 What are company formation agents?